barbierians/barbierians.github.io/content/posts/my-first-post.md

 3. Three

 - dot
-   - subdot
+   - sub-dot
 - dot again
    - some shit
    - more shit
    - any other shit i can think of

 ##### 5th level title
-This old amn he plays one, he plays knickknack on my thumb.
+This old man he plays one, he plays knickknack on my thumb.
 This old man he plays two, he plays knickknack on my shoe.

-*this seems a little bit michael jacksony*
+*this seems a little bit Michael jacksony*